By Michael Lanza

 Make it a very happy new year.

 Find your next adventure in your Inbox.
 Sign up now for my FREE email newsletter.

 Few corners of the planet remain as pristine as this national park that’s the size of Connecticut, which sits at the heart of a contiguous protected wilderness the size of Greece.
 On a multi-day sea kayaking trip here, you can see massive tidewater glaciers explosively calving bus-sized chunks of ice into the sea, humpback whales, orcas, Steller sea lions, mountain goats, seals, sea otters, brown bears, and a variety of birds and wildflowers.
 It feels like traveling back in time to the end of the last ice age.

 If hearing the JMT described as “America’s Most Beautiful Trail”—as it often is—seems to you like a hyperbolic claim, then you really must go see for yourself.
 For mile after jaw-dropping mile, you walk below incisor peaks of clean granite, past more waterfalls than anyone could name in a thousand lifetimes, along pristine wilderness lakes nestled in rocky basins, and over passes topping 12,000 and 13,000 feet with views that stretch a hundred miles.
-Whether or not you agree with that claim, it will be one of the most wonderful research projects you’ve ever done.
+Whether or not you agree with that nickname “America’s Most Beautiful Trail,” it will be one of the most wonderful research projects you’ve ever done.

 One of the most prized trekking destinations in the world, Torres del Paine National Park is a place of severely vertical stone monoliths thousands of feet tall, and some of the world’s largest glaciers pouring into emerald lakes.
 Of twisted lenga trees, raging whitewater rivers, and the most relentless winds you’ve ever encountered.
 Patagonia is a dream destination for backpackers all over the world.
 Read this story to learn how to do Patagonia right.